 - Tips for Sociology Optional Paper 2

 Sociology Optional Paper 2 is dynamic in character.
-There are few standard sources for paper 2 on the market, and the majority of paper 2 questions are about current topics, which should be written in sociological terms.
+There are few standard sources for Paper 2 on the market, and the majority of Paper 2 questions are about current topics, which should be written in sociological terms.
 While writing responses, you must connect the static section of sociology optional with dynamic current affairs.
 You should include news about sociology in your static notes about the topic to which the news is directly or indirectly related.
 Topics like as poverty, deprivation, inequities, regionalism, violence against women, and secularisation must be reinforced with current events and dynamic data that can be found in publications such as the Hindu or the Indian Express.

 - Answer writing

 Before writing answers for the sociology optional, applicants should keep a few things in mind.
 It is critical to link various themes from paper 1 and paper 2 while writing replies.
 One should focus on the topics that occur frequently in the UPSC mains test.
-These issues must be given highest consideration.
+These issues must be given the highest consideration.
 Collect numerous facts from newspapers, economic surveys, budgets, and current affairs periodicals to be used in composing sociology optional answers.
-Wherever possible, philosophers’ opinions will be recorded down.
+Wherever possible, philosophers’ opinions will be recorded.
 While composing the answer, keep in mind the word restriction specified on the question paper.
 Rather than writing big paragraphs, answers should be written in brief paragraphs or points.
 Underlining essential topics, thinker names, or keywords allows the examiner to readily detect these items.
 Don’t include extremist viewpoints in your responses.
 You should express yourself in a balanced manner.
-Regular writing practise might help you perform well in the UPSC mains for both GS and sociology optional.
+Regular writing practice might help you perform well in the UPSC mains for both GS and sociology optional.

 - Making notes

-It is critical to take notes while studying for the UPSC test, especially in a topic like sociology, which has numerous ideas, models, concepts, and thinkers.
+It is critical to take notes while studying for the UPSC test, especially on a topic like sociology, which has numerous ideas, models, concepts, and thinkers.
 You must develop flowcharts, tables, and figures to aid in the editing process.

-How Should You Approach Answer Writing?
+How Should You Approach Answer Writing for Sociology Optional?

 It is different to write an answer for each optional subject.
-While writing a solution to a Sociology topic, there are a few basic yet crucial items that can add additional degree of depth to your answer.
+While writing a solution to a Sociology topic, there are a few basic yet crucial items that can add an additional degree of depth to your answer.

 - Underlined keywords in all answers to make it easy for an examiner.